 I felt like a kid in a candy store.
 This place was all that I have ever loved about New York.
 Dreams was both a ’café and it offered a singing Broadway show.

 Sandy opened her arms wide.
 “Mia, welcome to Dreams Café.”

 This place was nothing like I had ever seen.
-It was packed with people, both inside and out.
+It was packed with people.

 I bite my lip.
 “Sandy, do you think we will find a place to sit?”

 She waved a dismissive hand in the air.
 “Don’t worry about that.

 Our table is all ready for us.
 Or, rather, our booth.”
 I blinked “It is?”